Domanskil/DMN_python/README.md

-BJ_plus stands for a given simple code, that I develop into a card game of blackjack, adding functionalities, like infinite "Black Jack Shoe" and option to bet money.
+BJ_plus stands for a given simple code, that I develop into a card game of blackjack.
+Added infinite "Black Jack Shoe".
+Working on option to bet money.